bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/rest-client-activity.rst

       variable to your process data.
 However, in this editor the JAX-RS 'response' variable is also available which lets you access the HTTP-status-code and other details of the HTTP response.

-Error handling
-   -  **On Error**: Choose the Error Code to throw if the REST client fails with an exception.
-This is typically the case if a connection or timeout problem exists.
-Pick '*>> Ignore Error*' to continue the process execution even though the REST service call failed with an exception.

-   -  **On Status Code not successful**: Fail automatically with an Error Code if the HTTP response status code is not in the 200 family.
-Pick '*>> Ignore Error*' if other status codes are valid and expected.

 .. _process-element-rest-client-activity-json-to-java: